 Store baked ziti covered in the refrigerator or in the freezer in a freezer-safe container.

 The best way to thaw baked ziti is in the refrigerator for 24 hours before reheating.

-If your ziti was frozen in a microwave safe container, you could reheat int he microwave.
+If your ziti was frozen in a microwave-safe container, theoretically you could reheat it in the microwave.

 What Cheeses Are used To Make Baked Ziti?

 The most popular cheeses used to make ziti are ricotta, mozzarella, and paremsan.
 You could also use mascarpone or a parmesan-reggiano blend.

 In a pinch, you could also substitute cream cheese, cottage cheese, or provolone.

 How Do You Keep Baked Ziti From Drying Out?